-- Turtles released immediately from the pier = 0.405 turtles (3.375 reported turtle captures x 0.12 = 0.405) - Turtles sent to a sea turtle rehabilitation center = 2.97 turtles (3.375 reported turtle captures x 0.88 = 2.97)
+- Turtles released immediately from the pier = 0.399 turtles (3.324 reported turtle captures x 0.12 = 0.399) - Turtles sent to a sea turtle rehabilitation center = 2.925 turtles (3.324 reported turtle captures x 0.88 = 2.925)

-Estimating Post-Release Mortality Rates for Sea Turtles Released Immediately from a Pier Calculating PRM requires 2 steps: (1) determining where the animal was hooked or entangled ("Injury Category"; Table 4), and (2) how much gear remains on the animal at the time of release ("Release Condition"; Table 4).
-Based on the information in Table 5, we estimate that approximately 7% of turtles hooked at fishing piers will suffer a Category I injury defined in Table 4 above, 4% will suffer a Category III injury, 85% will suffer a Category III injury, and 4% will suffer a Category IV injury.
+Estimating Post-Release Mortality Rates for Sea Turtles Released Immediately from the Pier Calculating PRM requires 2 steps: (1) determining where the animal was hooked or entangled ("Injury Category"; Table 4), and (2) how much gear remains on the animal at the time of release ("Release Condition"; Table 4).
+Based on the information in Table 5, we estimate that approximately 7% of turtles hooked at fishing piers will suffer a Category I injury defined in Table 4 above, 4% will suffer a Category II injury, 85% will suffer a Category III injury, and 4% will suffer a Category IV injury.

-Since piers are elevated structures, we believe it is reasonable (and conservative) to conclude that fishers will choose not to or not be able to cut the line at the hook and turtles will be released with trailing line likely longer than half the length of it carapace.
+We believe it is reasonable (and conservative) to conclude that fishers will choose not to or will not be able to cut the line at the hook and turtles will be released with trailing line likely longer than half the length of its carapace.
 This assumption would put the turtle in Release Condition B (Table 5).
 Assuming Release Condition B allows us to identify the likely PRM rate for each Injury Category.
 For example, the information in Table 4 indicates an animal with a Category I injury that is returned to the water in Release Condition B is likely to suffer 20% PRM (hardshell sea turtles).
-Likewise, hardshell sea turtles with a Category II injury that are returned to the water in Release Condition B are likely to suffer 30% PRM, and so on.
-To estimate PRM for turtles released immediately from a pier, we took our estimates of the number of captures that fall into each Injury Category (see previous paragraph) and multiplied them by the corresponding PRM rates associated with Release Condition B.
+Likewise, hardshell sea turtles with a Category II injury that is returned to the water in Release Condition B is likely to suffer 30% PRM, and so on.
+To estimate PRM for turtles released immediately from a pier, we took our estimates of the number of captures that fall into each Injury Category (see previous paragraph) and multiplied them by the corresponding PRM rates associated with Release Condition B. Table 7 summarizes those results.

-Since the hooking location of the injury affects the likelihood of survival and the hooking location varies greatly it is difficult to determine which PRM rate we should use regarding anticipated future takes released immediately from a pier.
+Since the hooking location of the injury affects the likelihood of survival and the hooking location varies greatly, it is difficult to determine which PRM rate we should use regarding anticipated future takes released immediately from a pier.
 We address this issue by calculating weighted mortality rates and an overall mortality rate.
 For example, we anticipate 7% of our future captures are likely to have Category I injuries, and only 20% of those animals are likely to suffer PRM as a result of that injury.
-Therefore, of all future anticipate captures, we expect 1.4% of them (7% x 20%) would suffer PRM as a result of a Category I injury.
+Therefore, of all future anticipated captures, we expect 1.4% of them (7% x 20%) would suffer PRM as a result of a Category I injury.
 By following this same approach for each injury category and its corresponding mortality rate, we establish the weighted mortality rates.
 By summing the weighted mortality rates we can estimate the overall mortality rate that we can apply to all future turtles captured and released immediately from a pier.
 This overall rate helps us account for the varying severity of future injuries and varying PRM rates associated with them.

-Table 8.
-Estimated Weighted and Overall PRM Rates for Turtles Released Immediately from the Pier, Potentially with Trailing Line
+Table 7.
+Estimated Weighted and Overall PRM Rates for Turtles Released Immediately from the Pier Potentially with Trailing Line

-Injury Category Percent of Total Captures in Each Injury Category from Table 6 PRM Rate per Category from Table 5 Weighted Mortality Rate
+Injury Percentage of Total Captures in PRM Rate per Weighted

+Category Each Injury Category from Table 5 Category from Table 4 Mortality Rate

 I 7% 20% 1.4%

 II 4% 30% 1.2%

 III 85% 45% 38.3%

 IV 4% 60% 2.4%

-Overall Post 43.3%
+Overall Po 43.2%